Gawain: Origin narratives and alternate siblings

-Similar to this tale are the stories of the Castle of Wonders, found in Diu Crône, Chrétien's Perceval, Wolfram von Eschenbach's Parzival, and the Norse Valvens þáttr (The Tale of Gawain), wherein Gawain comes to the castle where, unknown to him, live his grandmother (King Arthur's mother), his own mother, and his sister.
-Gawain becomes the castle's lord, and it would be likely that he would unknowingly marry either his mother or his sister, but Gawain discovers who the women are.
-In a variant included in the Gesta Romanorum, a Gawain-like character named Gregory comes to a castle where his mother dwells, besieged by the Duke of Burgundy.
-Gregory enters the lady's service and succeeds in winning back her lands, after which he unwittingly marries his own mother.
+Similar to this story are the stories of the Castle of Wonders, which are found in Diu Crône, Chrétien's Perceval, Wolfram von Eschenbach's romance Parzival, and the Norse saga adaptation Valvens þáttr (The Tale of Gawain).
+These stories tell how Gawain comes to a castle where, unknown to him, are living his grandmother (King Arthur's mother), his own mother, and his sister.
+Gawain becomes the castle's lord, and he was likely to unknowingly marry either his mother or his sister, but he discovers the identities of these women.
+In a story variant included in the Gesta Romanorum, a Gawain-like character named Gregory arrives at a castle where his mother lives, besieged by the Duke of Burgundy.
+Gregory enters the lady's service and succeeds in winning back her lands, after which he unwittingly marries his mother.

-Later romances, however, abandon the motif of Gawain being brought up, unknown, in Rome.
-In the Suite du Merlin attributed to Robert de Boron, a marriage between King Lot and a daughter of Ygerne (Igraine, Arthur's mother) is part of the negotiations arranging for Arthur's father Uther Pendragon's marriage to Ygerne; Gawain must be thus about the same age as Arthur, or even older.
-In the Vulgate Merlin, he first appears as a young squire in his father's kingdom.
-Gawain, his brother Gaheris, and a number of other squires, most of them sons or kindred of the kings who at this time are rebelling against King Arthur, come together and defend the land of Logres against the Saxons while Arthur is away aiding King Leodegan (Leodegrance) against King Rion (Rience), after which Arthur knights the squires.
-During this time, Gawain notably saves their mother Belisent (Morgause) and the infant Mordred from being kidnapped by the Saxon king Taurus.
-This account is revised in the later Post-Vulgate Merlin, where King Lot fights against Arthur but his forces are defeated and he himself is killed by King Pellinor (Pellinore), one of King Arthur's allies.
-Gawain first appears as an eleven-year-old boy at Lot's funeral and swears to avenge his father's death on Pellinor, praying that he may never be known for knightly deeds until he has taken vengeance.
-The story of the feud between Gawain and Pellinor and his sons is very important in the Post-Vulgate Cycle and the Prose Tristan, but not a trace of it is found in the Lancelot-Grail Cycle or in any earlier known tale, some of which picture Lot as still alive long after Gawain becomes a knight.
+Later romances, however, abandon the motif of Gawain being brought up unknown in Rome.
+In the Suite du Merlin attributed to poet Robert de Boron, the marriage between King Lot and a daughter of Ygerne (Igraine, Arthur's mother) is part of negotiations for the marriage of Arthur's father Uther Pendragon to Ygerne.
+Thus Gawain must be approximately the same age as Arthur or older.
+In the Vulgate Merlin, Gawain first appears as a young squire in his father's kingdom.
+Gawain, his brother Gaheris, and a number of other squires – most of them sons or kindred of the kings who are rebelling against Arthur – unite and defend Logres (Arthur's realm) against the Saxons while Arthur is away aiding King Leodegan (Leodegrance) against King Rion (Rience).
+After this defence, Arthur knights the squires.
+During this time, Gawain saves their mother Belisent (Morgause) and the infant Mordred from being kidnapped by the Saxon king Taurus.
+This story is revised in the later Post-Vulgate Merlin, where Lot fights against Arthur, but Lot's forces are defeated, and he is killed by King Pellinor (Pellinore), one of Arthur's allies.
+Gawain first appears as an eleven-year-old boy at Lot's funeral and swears to avenge his father's death on Pellinor, praying that he would remain unknown for knightly deeds until he had taken vengeance.
+The story of the feud between Gawain and Pellinor (and his sons) is important in the Post-Vulgate Cycle and the Prose Tristan; but this story is entirely omitted from the Lancelot-Grail Cycle and all earlier known tales, some of which show Lot as living long after Gawain becomes a knight.